dotnet/docs/docs/core/tools/dotnet-dev-certs.md

 ## Description

 The `dotnet dev-certs` command generates a self-signed certificate to enable HTTPS use in local web app development.
+The command recognizes options that perform related functions, such as checking if a certificate is already present, and importing and exporting certificates from and to certificate files.

 ## Commands